awsdocs/aws-codestar-user-guide/doc_source/templates.md

   + Execution roles for Lambda defined in the application stack, which you can modify\.
 + Before December 6, 2018 PDT:
   + An AWS CloudFormation IAM role for creating project resources with support for a limited set of AWS CloudFormation resources\.
-  + An IAM role for creating an AWS CodePipeline resource\.
+  + An IAM role for creating an CodePipeline resource\.
-  + An IAM role for creating an AWS CodeBuild resource\.
+  + An IAM role for creating an CodeBuild resource\.
-  + An IAM role for creating an AWS CodeDeploy resource, if applicable to your project type\.
+  + An IAM role for creating an CodeDeploy resource, if applicable to your project type\.
   + An IAM role for creating the Amazon EC2 webapp, if applicable to your project type\.
   + An IAM role for creating a CloudWatch Events resource\.
   + An execution role for Lambda that is dynamically modified to include a partial set of resources\.